riadvice/bbbeasy/bbbeasy-docs/guides/user-guide/introduction/Roles.md

 1. Go to the Roles page
 2. Choose a role from the list then click on permissions
 3. Edit the role permissions then click on save button
-4. The role permission will be changed
+4. The role permissions will be changed

 ![Rename role](/img/edit_permissions.png)